Seq # 185020010

 Flight periods

-One generation per year: May and June.
+One generation a year in May and June.

 Observed on